 Hermann’s tortoises for sale are some of the most popular species of captive bred tortoises.
 Small, friendly, and quite fun, these small to medium sized tortoises can make great additions to your reptile collection.
-Eastern hermann’s tortoises, like most Testudo family tortoises, originate in Europe.
-There are 2 main subspecies of Hermann’s tortoise.
-Eastern Hermann’s tortoise are the larger, wider spread geographically speaking of the 2.
+Eastern hermann tortoise, like most Testudo family tortoises, originate in Europe.
+There are 2 main subspecies of Hermans tortoise for sale.
+Eastern Hermanns tortoise are the larger, wider spread geographically speaking of the 2.

 Typically, Eastern Hermann’s tortoises are going to be noticeably larger than their western cousins.
 An Eastern Hermann’s will grow 6-9″ with a few females reaching as much as 10″ in length.
 Western Hermann’s tortoise males will reach 4-6″ and females 6-8″ in overall length.

 Hermann’s tortoises for sale are easy to care for!

 Hermann’s tortoises are easy to care for and make great additions to any reptile family.
 If you are considering purchasing a baby Hermann’s tortoise for sale online from the Turtle store, we recommend the well started babies.
 Eastern Hermann’s tortoise hatchlings are a bit more difficult to care for.
 Things like temperature and humidity must be much more “exact or spot on” with hatchings.
 Whereas, with well-started babies, you have a greater degree of variance that will be acceptable or suitable for them.